 The truth is that taking measurements is not enough.
 There are little nuances that experts know about when measuring and sizing appliances.
 Sometimes a quarter of an inch can make a big difference.
 The orientation and relation to doors, countertops and cabinets can also mess up a new layout.

 Handling plumbing installations

 There are many factors that can affect how well a new installation goes.
 The larger and more complex an installation, the more things can go wrong.
-You want to understand how to get that fixture to the space and installed.
+You want to understand how to get that fixture to space and installed.
 There may be stairs, doors and other obstacles to maneuver around.
 And recognize that you will often be working in a very tight space.
 Face it, those big tubs aren’t light.
 Neither are the glass showers that have become so popular.
 Add to that a tight working area and you can risk causing damage to your home or breaking a new appliance.

 Another problem is that the bigger and more complex a project, the more likely it is that you will need specialized tools.
 These can be costly and hard to find.
 Many times we find homeowners improperly install pipes and appliances because they try to take shortcuts around getting the specialized tools.
 Without the proper installations, you could have issues with poor connections, improper sloping and lack of waterproofing.

-An experienced plumber such as High Priority Plumbing will take responsibility in planning out the plumbing portion of a renovation, taking measurements and sizing/selecting appliances, providing proper installations and more.
+An experienced plumber such as High Priority Plumbing will take responsibility for planning out the plumbing portion of a renovation, taking measurements and sizing/selecting appliances, providing proper installations and more.
 They will verify everything fits and can be maneuvered around for installation.